BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-Entry fee to the museum and the balcony of Michael’s Gate cost 6 euros (as of October 2023).
+Entry fee to the museum and the balcony of Michael’s Gate cost 6 euros (as of May 2024).
 The big, heavy door to the tower is to the right of the archway.
 You can buy tickets at the Pharmacy at the Red Crab at 28 Michalska Street, which is only 20 metres away.
 Michael’s Gate is open every day except Tuesday from 10 am until 6 pm.

 TIPS:

-4. Main Square in Bratislava
+4. Main Square

 Main Square or Hlavne Namestie, as the locals call it.